Selling tech isn’t always the easiest exercise.

 At Salesbread, we usually ask our clients to imagine that they are on a stage and talking to an audience about their product.

-• What are the best features of their product?
+What are the best features of your tech product?

-• How can their tech help users improve and simplify their pain points?
+How does your tech help users improve and simplify their pain points?

 It’s important to think of these points before writing your copy.